dwp/cinema-tickets/README.md

 **Validation:** Creating a system to verify all ticket requests proved challenging.

 ## 🛠️ Things to Improve
-Every project has room for improvement.
 Here are some areas I'd like to focus on in future iterations:

-Service Mocking: To ease development and testing, mocking third-party services would be beneficial.
+**Service Mocking**: To ease development and testing, mocking third-party services would be beneficial.
-Validator Enhancement: We can extend and modularize the Validator logic for greater flexibility.
+**Validator Enhancement**: We can extend and modularize the Validator logic for greater flexibility.
-Logging: A better logging system rather than the console.
+**Logging**: A better logging system rather than the console.